NetGovern/api-guidelines/docs/message/foreign_key_relations.md

 In the message body there SHOULD NOT be any field with trailing "id," "href," "url," etc. in its name.

+The exception is business level labels like `externalCaseId`.

 When a resource requires linking to other foreign objects, relation MUST be expressed as an object:

 ```json